CristianaCostaPereira/Vue-Udemy/README.md

   * lesson 281: deploying the appto Firebase.

 ### Section 19: The Composition API - Replacing the Options API
+  * lesson 284: what is and which problems does the Composition API solve;